Connect with others who understand.

 Lamotrigine

-Lamotrigine is approved by the U.S. Food and Drug Administration (FDA) to treat bipolar 1 disorder and delays the time to occurrence of mood episodes, but it does not work well for acute episodes.
+Lamotrigine is approved by the U.S. Food and Drug Administration (FDA) to treat bipolar 1 disorder.
+It can help delay mood episodes, but it may not work well during an acute episode.
 Your doctor might prescribe lamotrigine alone or with other medications for long-term symptom control.

 Side effects of lamotrigine can include: